FCC Testing & Certification

 Alongside FCC testing and certification, we also offer extensive EMC and Electrical Safety testing services as well as a Global Market Access programme, allowing you to deliver your products to markets around the world, on time and on budget.
 We can advise on regulatory requirements and guide you through the certification process and procedures, ensuring that your route to market is as quick and simple as possible.

 To discuss how we can help you obtain FCC Certification, please contact us.

 Our FCC Testing & Certification Services

-Our three test laboratories are accredited by UKAS to the requirements of FCC Title 47 CFR parts 15B and part 18 (and in addition to part 15C for the Castleford Lab); and are designated as Conformity Assessment Bodies under the EMC Sectoral Annex of the EU-US Mutual Recognition Agreement.
+Our three test laboratories are accredited by UKAS to the requirements of FCC Title 47 CFR parts 15B and part 18 (and in addition to part 15C for the Castleford Lab); and are designated as Conformity Assessment Bodies under the US-UK TEL MRA.